 For children under the age of 10

-The age of criminal responsibility in the UK is 10.
+The age of criminal responsibility in England is 10.
 This means that you cannot be charged with a crime if you are younger than that, but there are other things that can happen.

 Local Child Curfew – You may be banned from being in a public place between 9pm and 6am, unless you are with an adult.
 This can last up to 90 days.